-If we just look at reality, and consider our experiences trying to find organic church (whatever that is, exactly), it might actually be harder to find than we want to admit.
+If we just look at reality and consider our experiences trying to find an organic church (whatever that is, exactly), it might actually be harder to find than we want to admit.

 At least for right now.

-In my most recent post, I share my thoughts to a few specific things he mentioned.
+In my most recent post, I share my thoughts on a few specific things he mentioned.